7 Rules for Positive, Productive Change: Micro Shifts, Macro Results

 Available from the Pragmatic Bookshelf.

 Project retrospectives help teams examine what went right and what went wrong on a project.
 But traditionally, retrospectives (formerly known as “post-mortems”) are only held at the end of the project–too late to help.
-You need agile retrospectives that are iterative and incremental.
-You need to accurately find and fix problems to help the team today.
+However, waiting until the end of a project is too late!
+Agile retrospectives happen at a regular cadence through out a product development cycle.

 This book will help you: